dominant-strategies/quai-docusaurus/docs/participate/stratum-proxy/run-stratum.md

 ```

 :::info
-Changing the proxy listening port is useful for running multiple proxies on a single full node.
+Changing the proxy listening port is useful for running multiple proxies on a single global node.
 If you're only mining on a single shard, there is no need to change the listening port.
 :::

 The proxy should begin streaming logs to the terminal that _look similar to below_.